Skip to main content

 1. If a student has an appointment with the doctor or dentist, they must bring a letter from their parent/carer.
 Ideally these appointments should try to be arranged outside of school hours.

-2. To get permission to leave site, students should see the Attendance Lead Miss Foster.
+2. To get permission to leave site, students should see the Attendance Lead Miss Hepworth.
 If she is not available, then they should speak to their HoY.

 3. If a student is leaving school during a lesson, please let the specific class teacher know at the start of the lesson.